Advocating young science talent through funding

 Life sciences are flourishing in the Netherlands

 The Netherlands is a leading force in the life sciences and health sector, with different regions cooperating and constantly striving to connect corporates, universities and research institutes in the sector.
-The Amsterdam Area is home to academic hospitals, two respected universities and many specialised research institutes, including the Netherlands Cancer Institute, as well as the Amsterdam Science Park – one of Europe’s largest concentrations of high-level scientific education and research.
+The Amsterdam Area is home to academic hospitals, two respected universities and many specialised research institutes, including the Netherlands Cancer Institute (NKI), as well as the Amsterdam Science Park – one of Europe’s largest concentrations of high-level scientific education and research.